spaik11/war-game/README.md

 ### Testing

----

-- `cd server`
-- `pipenv install`
-- `pipenv shell`
+- `docker-compose up`
+- `docker exec -it server_web_1 bash`
 - `pytest`

 ## What I Would Add/Change

 1. Include UI

-   - Error handling itself was challenging learning and using a new framework/language.
+   - If I had to start over, I would put the game logic on the frontend and create a better user experience.
+Right now, it is not a satisfying user experience to play the game.

 2. Use a familiar framework

+   - The setup was easy for FastAPI but the initial learning curve was steep to implement Docker and get it connected to a PostgreSQL db.
+   - Using a familiar framework would've given me more time to focus on user experience.

+3. Testing
+   - Due to the time constraint, I did not implement a setup and teardown situation for

+## What I Learned

-   - I took a risk of learning utilizing Python and FastAPI for my language/framework.
-It took a lot of time reading documentation
+I took a risk of learning Python and FastAPI for my language/framework.
+It took a lot of time reading documentation and learning different nuances from JavaScript/Node.js.
+It was also my first time taking a deep dive into Docker as well.

+Getting a FastAPI server up and running was extremely easy.